Code-Institute-Submissions/PP-MilestoneProject/README.md

 ## Change Log

 ### 11/07/2018
-After review the application will undergon some hugh changes, they are as follow:
+After review the application will undergo some hugh changes, they are as follow:
 - Player login will require password.
 - Form validation such as field length limitation for better user friendliness.
 - The application will loop through the whole riddle base (in random order) instead of picking one at random.
 This will prevent questions from repeating too often.
 - Along with the change above, instead of a accumulative score, there will be a top score and a current score for each player.
 That means each session will be treated individually.
 - Implementation of hints to help players who are struggling.
 - Further styling on pictorial riddles so they are easier to look at on larger screens.
+- Change layout of riddle page.

 Anything not mentioned in this list will remain mostly the same.

 ### 04/07/2018